CartoDB/carto-vl/docs/guides/06-aggregations.md

 ### Resolution

+When you are displaying a layer with points (and just in this case), this is an interesting property you need to know about for your viz.
+The resolution is a value that goes from **1 (default) to 255**, and it defines an spatial aggregation for your features.

+For that aggregation a grid is internally created, with the size in pixels you have indicated for the property.
+Any feature falling in the same cell will be aggregated into a 'clustered point', considering for its position the [centroid](https://carto.com/help/glossary/#centroid).

+The higher is the number of points and the resolution parameter, the bigger is the visual effect that can be perceived in the map.

+You can give it a try

-> TIP: If you are using a lot of points in your viz and the current symbols overlap, changing the resolution is a way to improve the rendering, specially when in a low zoom level, because you'll get less points by clustering them.
+> TIP: If you are using a lot of points in your visualization and the current symbols overlap, changing the resolution is a way to improve the rendering, specially when in a low zoom level, because you'll get less points by clustering them.

-### Clustering
+### Clustering aggregations
+The last group of aggregation functions is the one related to clusters.